Post: Why I Said Yes to a Magazine Feature — and What I Talked About

 What’s left when that drag is gone is the work HR was always supposed to be doing: coaching managers, supporting employees, making strategic decisions about culture and headcount and compensation, sitting in rooms where business decisions get made and being the person who actually understands what those decisions will mean for people.

-That's not a future state.
-That's what happens within the first ninety days of a properly built automation rollout, when you do it right.
+That’s not a future state.
+That’s what happens within the first ninety days of a properly built automation rollout.
+It also starts with clean processes before you automate anything — not the other way around.

 Where AI Fits — and Where It Doesn’t